fajriyan/simple-store/SECURITY.md

 please report if you find any bugs or security holes in this 'toolsz' system, your help will be very helpful to me.<br>
-You can report [here](https://github.com/fajriyan/simple-payment/issues/new), or click on the issues tab.
+You can report [here](https://github.com/fajriyan/simple-payment/issues/new), or click on the issues tab in repository.